 The intent of the requirements of this Section is to ensure that a minimum number of trees are replaced and/ or preserved on newly developed or redeveloped sites.
-The Tree Bank is an alternative option and may be used in the event the site tree density or recompense tree density unit requirements cannot be met on-site due to hardship.
+The Tree Bank is an alternative option and may be used only in the event the site tree density or recompense tree requirement cannot be met on-site due to hardship.
 Hardship must be documented by the developer and presented to the Director before the Tree Bank may be used.
+The Tree Bank provides two options, which are described in full below.